Jack-Etheredge/Brain-Tumor-Segmentation-3D-UNet-CNN/README.md

 My presentation for this work is here: [talk](./Brain_Tumor_Segmentation_Talk.pptx)

+To do:
+- Clean code
+- Add alternative versions for 8xGPU
+- Add alternative versions for on-the-fly image cropping versus pulling from pre-cropped pickle files

 I heavily modified code from two sources to get this project to work:

 - Original code for building the UNet was from this repo: https://github.com/ellisdg/3DUnetCNN